elizavetab/hello-world/README.md

 Hi everyone!

-I am a philologist who is working hard on Coursera Data Scence course
+I am a philologist who is working hard on Coursera Data Science course